Why a Structured GLP-1 Doctor Visit Report Matters

 - Short note if reaction occurred

 Clinicians will ask if a problem is tied to repeated site use.
 A site table shows patterns immediately.
 Missing site dates is a common pitfall.
-Include the site‑log as an appendix and reference the key pattern on the one‑page summary.
+Include the site‑log screenshot or copied table as an appendix and reference the key pattern on the one‑page summary.
 For clinical context on injection‑site issues, see the CED Clinic guide (CED Clinic GLP‑1 Receptor Agonist Clinical Evidence 2024 Guide).

 The one‑page summary is the decision sheet.
 Keep it scannable and focused on the top clinician questions.